As pro golf returns to Raleigh this week, emotions raw following Grayson Murray’s death

 “He left a mark here in Raleigh everyone will remember, that’s for sure.
 He will be sorely missed, but I know he’s at peace with himself now.”

-Finding peace always seemed so hard for Murray, who battled alcoholism and depression.
+Finding peace always seemed so hard for Murray, who battled alcoholism, depression and anxiety.
 He could be volatile on the course and make news off it.

 This was no milquetoast pro golfer.
 He was opinionated and outspoken, whether in discussing Donald Trump or the COVID-19 vaccine, feuding on social media with tour player Kevin Na (now on the LIV Tour) or more recently advocating changes the PGA Tour needed to make concerning improving mental health.